Christian M. 7 min read

 You can switch later, depending on your local infrastructure and your contractual agreement with your provider.

-If your provider offers symmetrical full fibre or leased line services in your area, you can switch to a symmetrical plan at the end of your contract or earlier if you are happy to incur any contract termination fees.
+If your provider offers symmetrical full fibre business broadband or leased line services in your area, you can switch to a symmetrical plan at the end of your contract or earlier if you are happy to incur any contract termination fees.

 However, this will be impossible as long as full fibre remains unavailable.
 Use Openreach’s Fibre checker to see how long it will take to become available in your area.